9 Lessons Learned From 10 Crazy Years of Cybersecurity

 After all, you can invest in the most robust lock ever created, but if you don’t know how to turn the key, you might as well leave the door open.

-6. Staying Offline is no Longer an Option
+6. Staying offline is no longer an option

 A photo of dozens of manila files cramed inside a drawer.
 Photo by Ulrike Mai via Pixabay

-don’t do this. please.
+Don’t do this.
+Please.

-No sneaky entrances, no hacks, no tricks.
+No sneaky backdoors, no hacks, no tricks.

-But, for obvious reasons, that’s no longer an option.
-Sure, you can keep a couple of devices separate from the network and offline 99 percent of the time, but those aren’t the only files that matter.
+Sure, you can keep a couple of servers separated from the open network and offline 99% of the time, but those aren’t the only files that matter.

 No buts.

-For one, IoT devices are extremely challenging to secure, making them the weaker link in an, otherwise, steel chain.
 Due to their large numbers, they’re hard to keep track of, and they rarely receive proper maintenance in the form of frequent updates, checkups, and password changes.

-8. It’s no Longer a Question of “if” but “when”
+8. It’s no longer a question of “if” but “when”

 It’s irresponsible to focus the meat of your resources on protection while leaving detection and response with the scraps.